Who We Are

 Mark Pyrah works as a consultant in Business Transformation having held senior roles in Manufacturing and Service Industries.
 He is motivated to make a difference following the experience of an eating disorder in his family.

 Karen MacKenzie is ABC's Treasurer.
-An accountant and auditor, she works for a global network of professional firms providing audit, tax and advisory services.
+She is a qualified accountant and auditor with a global network of professional firms providing audit, tax and advisory services.
+Karen is also a school governor and volunteers with the Princes Trust Mosaic secondary schools' mentoring programme.

 ABC is currently looking to recruit new trustees who can bring professional skills and experience to the board.
 Personal knowledge of eating disorders is not required, simply a passion for the work we do.
 For more information, please contact the Chief Executive's PA at firstname.lastname@example.org.